ibm-cloud-docs/solution-tutorials/gather-visualize-analyze-iot-data.md

 This tutorial walks you through setting up an IoT device, gathering data in the {{site.data.keyword.iot_short_notm}}, exploring data and creating visualizations and then using advanced machine learning services to analyze data and detect anomalies in the historical data.
 {:shortdesc}

+{{site.data.keyword.iot_full}} is a fully managed, cloud-hosted service that makes it simple to derive value from Internet of Things (IoT) devices.

+Simply register and connect your device, be it a sensor, a gateway, or something else, to  {{site.data.keyword.iot_short_notm}} and start sending data securely up to the cloud using the open, lightweight MQTT messaging protocol.
+You can set up and manage your devices using your online dashboard or our secure APIs, so that your apps can access and use your live and historical data.

+{{site.data.keyword.DSX_full}} provides you with the environment and tools to solve your business problems by collaboratively working with data.
+You can choose the tools you need to analyze and visualize data, to cleanse and shape data, to ingest streaming data, or to create and train machine learning models.

 ## Objectives
 {: #objectives}